rumca-js/Django-link-archive/README.md

 ## Possible use cases

+ - YouTube filter.
+You add only your own subscriptions.
+You can categorize, filter entries from your sources
- - YouTube link database, link aggregator
+ - link aggregator.
+Similar to Lemmy, Reddit
- - Database of important links: for work, for school
+ - Database of important links: for work, or for school
  - RSS client
- - Reddit/lemmy/diggit replacement
- - Data analysis - analyze link rot, how many a page is cited by other sources.
+ - Data analysis - analyze link rot, how many a page is cited by other sources, analyze link domains.
 For example [https://raw.githubusercontent.com/rumca-js/Django-link-archive/main/analysis_domains.md](https://raw.githubusercontent.com/rumca-js/Django-link-archive/main/analysis_domains.md)
- - YouTube filter.
-Manage your own subscriptions, videos, without thirdparty interference

 ## Suite of projects